It's Go Time! Don't Forget These 7 PCS Tasks

 5) Begin Purging Superfluous Stuff

 We all collect “stuff” over the years.
 Knowing you have a weight limit for your household goods shipment is a great motivator to help you lighten your shipment a bit.
-Start by going through one room in your house and seeing what items you no longer want, no longer use and/or are broken.
-Create three boxes -- “Donate” “Sell” “Toss” -- and begin eliminating items from that room.
+Start by going through one room in your house and seeing what items you no longer want, use, and/or are broken.
+Create three boxes -- “Donate” “Sell” and “Toss” -- and begin eliminating items from that room.
 Repeat the process with the other rooms and get your kids involved, too!
 And remember: If it’s broken and you’re not going to fix it on the spot, it’s time to toss it!

 6) Get Organized